mainmatter/playbook/project-procedure/digital-products/README.md

 - engineers can assess different alternatives for implementing a user story for their technical feasibility and associated effort

-Each self-contained feature of the application is represented by a user story.
+Each coherent feature of the application is represented by a user story.
 User stories enable one or more personas (as identified during the [product strategy stage](#product-strategy)) to perform a particular task in order to achieve a particular goal.